dennyabrahamsinaga/dennysinaga.com/content/blog/the-cybercooperative-ctf-2023.md

 > Can you make this program crash?

-"In this challenge, we were provided with a service accessible via the `nc` command at `0.cloud.chals.io` on port `17289`, along with the files `crashme` and `crashme.c`."
+In this challenge, we were provided with a service accessible via the `nc` command at `0.cloud.chals.io` on port `17289`, along with the files `crashme` and `crashme.c`.

 crashme.c: